nickv2002/yacreaderlibrary-server-docker/README.md

 # YACReaderLibrary Server Docker

-Headless version of the YACReaderLibraryServer.
-YACReader is the best comic reader and comic manager with support for cbr cbz zip rar comic files.
+Headless version of the [YACReaderLibraryServer](https://github.com/YACReader/yacreader/tree/develop/YACReaderLibraryServer).
+[YACReader](https://www.yacreader.com/) is the best comic reader and comic manager with support for cbr, cbz, zip, and rar comic files.

 ### Install: